 They make great pets and are comical to watch.
 They don’t eat much and are easy to keep, much hardier than their fluffy appearance may suggest.

-Blue – bearded, this quartet is from very good stock.
+Blue – bearded, small standard size, this quartet is from very good stock.
 They throw blue and splash chicks, never black.

 Bantam gold – a quartet of small bantams.
 Two bearded hens, two non bearded.
-One hen is particularly pale, from citron breeding.
+One hen is particularly pale, from citron.
 This group can throw pale gold, gold partridge and any shade in between.

-Hens include chocolate (some bearded, one with a base of gold), chocolate silver partridge, dun (fudge coloured).
+Hens include chocolate (some bearded, some non-bearded, one with a base of gold), dun, some silver or gold patterned.

-Chicks can be a variety of colours from dark chocolate bearded to chocolate with silver patterns, gold patterns, even the odd khaki (champagne), gold, cuckoo and chocolate paint.
-Recently I’ve hatched a rather nice dun/gold colour and black too.
+Chicks can be a variety of colours from dark chocolate bearded to chocolate with silver patterns, gold patterns, gold, dun, chocolate cuckoo and chocolate paint.